Congratulations on your acceptance to VCU's School of Social Work!

 During Orientation, you will connect with a School of Social Work student success advisor who can assist you with planning your course schedule and registering for your classes.

 Make sure you reserve your space by registering for Orientation today.
-Families and/or guests may also participate in a customized virtual Orientation and will be signed up for email notifications to stay connected.
+Families and/or supporters may also participate in a customized virtual Orientation and will be signed up for email notifications to stay connected.

 Office of Student Success, School of Social Work